Happy Now? (No Doubt song): Composition and lyrics

-Musically, "Happy Now?" is a ska power pop and ska punk song.
+Musically, "Happy Now?" is a power pop, ska punk, and rock song.
 Mike Boehm from the Los Angeles Times felt that "Happy Now?" could serve as a solid example of "the band's improved craft".
 He also wrote that it correlates well to the lyrical themes of Tragic Kingdom, in which "No Doubt depicts flawed people and relationships breaking under the test of stress".
 According to Musicnotes.com, "Happy Now?" is set in common time and has a forcefully fast tempo of 158 beats per minute.
 The key of the song is in C minor with Stefani's vocal range spanning nearly an octave and a half, from F3 to E♭5 in scientific pitch notation.
 The song progresses in the following chord progressions of Cm–B♭–A♭ in the intro and Am-Dm–F in the verses.

 As described by Kanal, "Happy Now?" is a "very intense break up song".
 In the lyrics, Stefani describes this painful breakup as a direct message to her former lover – which in this case, is Kanal.
 Stefani announced how "proud" she had felt after completing for "Happy Now?" as it served as "one of the most direct and pointed songs" on Tragic Kingdom.
 The lyrics detail the storyline of their relationship: "boy dumps girl, girl announces that she likes her newfound liberation and taunts him, 'Are you happy now?'."
 She also sings lines such as: "No more leaning on your shoulder / I won't be there, no more bother".